AsydSolutions/ASYD/static/doc/en/basics.md

 see the existing hosts and hostgroups, the hosts belonging to a hostgroup and the system status for your servers.

-On the overview you can open the details the hosts or hostgroups, perform a reboot of a remote system, remove existing hosts and hostgroups or add new.
+On the overview you can open the detail of the hosts or hostgroups, perform a reboot of a remote system, remove existing hosts and hostgroups or add new.

 For adding a new server, click on the "Add host" button and a prompt will appear.